jbiason/FoamParser/format.md

     y               #calc "$radius*sin($radHalfAngle)";\
     z               #calc "$radius*cos($radHalfAngle)";

-The ﬁle contains several calculations that calculate vertex ordinates, e.g. y, z, etc., from geometry dimensions, e.g. radius.
+The file contains several calculations that calculate vertex ordinates, e.g. y, z, etc., from geometry dimensions, e.g. radius.
 Calculations include standard C++ functions including unit conversions, e.g. degToRad, and trigonometric functions, e.g. sin.

 The #codeStream directive takes C++ code which is compiled and executed to deliver the dictionary entry.
-The code and compilation instructions are speciﬁed through the following keywords.
+The code and compilation instructions are specified through the following keywords.

--   code: speciﬁes the code, called with arguments OStream& os and const dictionary& dict which the user can use in the code, e.g. to lookup keyword entries from within the current case dictionary (ﬁle).
+-   code: specifies the code, called with arguments OStream& os and const dictionary& dict which the user can use in the code, e.g. to lookup keyword entries from within the current case dictionary (file).
--   codeInclude (optional): speciﬁes additional C++ #include statements to include OpenFOAM ﬁles.
+-   codeInclude (optional): specifies additional C++ #include statements to include OpenFOAM files.
--   codeOptions (optional): speciﬁes any extra compilation ﬂags to be added to EXE_INC in Make/options.
+-   codeOptions (optional): specifies any extra compilation ﬂags to be added to EXE_INC in Make/options.
--   codeLibs (optional): speciﬁes any extra compilation ﬂags to be added to LIB_LIBS in Make/options.
+-   codeLibs (optional): specifies any extra compilation ﬂags to be added to LIB_LIBS in Make/options.

 Code, like any string, can be written across multiple lines by enclosing it within hash-bracket delimiters, i.e. #{...#}.
 Anything in between these two delimiters becomes a string with all newlines, quotes, etc. preserved.